alexcarl98/Ring_Runner/README.md

 ### 2.1 References
 <!-- What games are similar to your game?
 What are you referencing in your designs?
 You can use your competitive research homework here.
 Competitive research helps you as the designer know what you are going for, as well as for anyone reading your doc.
 If they are familiar with the game, you are referencing this immediately clues them in to what you want to do. -->
 Ring Runner draws inspiration from a blend of classic and modern games, combining elements of rapid gameplay, precise control demands, and unique thematic settings to create an engaging experience.
-Two primary references stand out in the development and conceptualization of Ring Runner:
+Three primary references stand out in the development and conceptualization of Ring Runner:
-Reformatted with a focus on the similarities and differences between "Ring Runner" and its inspirational sources, including an expanded section on "Jetpack Joyride":

-## 2.0 Game Overview

-### 2.1 References

-"Ring Runner" takes inspiration from several iconic games, blending aspects of their gameplay, aesthetics, and mechanics to create a unique endless runner experience on the PICO-8 platform.

 #### Geometry Dash
 - **Similarities**: Both games are side-scrolling runners that emphasize precise timing and reflexes.
 They share a minimalistic aesthetic that focuses on the gameplay experience without overly complex visuals.